-The financial measures for Mr. Carroll were proposed by Mr. Simon and approved by the Compensation Committee.
-Mr. Carroll's financial measures related to revenue, operating income and gross margin with respect to the Company's U.S business, of which he is the CEO.
-The Company's U.S. business represents approximately 80% of the Company's consolidated business.
+to the Company's U.S operating segment, of which he is the CEO.
+In fiscal year 2012, the Company's U.S. operating segment represented approximately 72% of the Company's consolidated net sales.
 In addition, Mr. Carroll had the same adjusted diluted earnings per share financial measure as the other NEOs.
-Since Mr. Carroll is the CEO of the U.S. business and therefore was only responsible for certain reporting units, he was subject to the operating income measure rather than the EBITDA measure.
+Since Mr. Carroll is the CEO of the U.S. operating segment, he was subject to the operating income measure for the U.S. operating segment rather than the EBITDA measure for the consolidated business.